Equidistribution from Fractals: Ergodic fractal distributions, spectra and phase

 \end{enumerate} \end{cor} \begin{proof} For (1), by the previous lemma, if $\nu\ll\mu$ then for $\nu$-a.e. $y$, the distribution $t_0$-generated by $\mu$ and $\nu$ at $y$ is the same, and the claim follows.
-Likewise, from the second part of the previous lemma and the eigenfunction property,
+For (2), fixing a $\mu$-typical $x$, by the second part of the previous lemma, $\mu_{t,x}$ and $\nu_{f(x),-\log f'(x)}$ generate that same distribution $t_0$-discretely.
+Hence\footnote{Here we use the fact that although $S_{-\log f'(x)}$ is not continuous, it is continuous on the set of non-atomic measures, and hence on a set of full measure for $P$, since the non-triviality of $\Sigma(P)$ implies that $P$ is non-trivial, hence supported on non-atomic measures.} $\nu$ generates $S_{-\log f'(x)}P$ $t_0$-discretely at $f(x)$, and by the eigenfunction property,